Using WebSockets

 HTML5 and WebSocket

 The WebSocket protocol was standardized in 2011 with the original goal of allowing browsers to create stable and bidirectional connections with a server.
-Before that, browsers used to only support HTTPRequests, which is not well-suited for bidirectional communication.
+Before that, browsers used to only support HTTP requests, which aren't well-suited for bidirectional communication.

-The protocol is message based and a very powerful tool to send push notifications to browsers, and has been used to implement chats, turn-based games, etc. It still uses a TCP connection, which is good for reliability but not for latency, so not good for real-time applications like VoIP and fast-paced games (see WebRTC for those use cases).
+The protocol is message-based and a very powerful tool to send push notifications to browsers.
+It has been used to implement chats, turn-based games, and more.
+It still uses a TCP connection, which is good for reliability but not for latency, so it's not good for real-time applications like VoIP and fast-paced games (see WebRTC for those use cases).

-Godot supports WebSocket in both native and HTML5 exports.
+Godot supports WebSocket in both native and web exports.

 Using WebSocket in Godot